How to Spend 2 Days in Lake Kawaguchiko | The Perfect Itinerary

 The Kawaguchiko Natural Living Center is a place where you’ll find wonderful local souvenirs, and yummy products – including hand-made blueberry jam and blueberry ice cream.
 Not only that, but there are jam making classes, fruit picking, and cafes & restaurants!

-I don’t know about you, but I think saying you went blueberry picking or went to a jam making class in Japan, is the most iconic thing possible.🫐
+I don’t know about you, but I think saying you went blueberry picking or went to a jam making class in Japan is so unique and iconic! 🫐

 Fujiomurosengen Shrine

-Now that you’ve biked the entire Lake Kawaguchiko, you’ll end the sight seeing with the Fujiomurosengen Shrine.
+Now that you’ve biked around the entire Lake Kawaguchiko, you’ll end the sightseeing with the Fujiomurosengen Shrine.

 Back to Kawaguchiko Station